zpoint/Go-Internals/objects/chan/chan.md

 ![example3](./example3.png)

-The `recvq` has the same structure as `sendq`, while it stores all the goroutines blocking in receiving from the channel
+The `recvq` has the same structure as `sendq`, while it stores all the goroutines blocking in receiving state from the channel

 ### sendx and recvx